krmilan/geo-weather-app/README.md

 - Demonstrate ability to manipulate, present, and work with data retrieved from APIs.

 ## Steps to run the Application
-1. First and foremost got to https://openweathermap.org/api and create an account this will generate your personal api key for openweather copy the API key generated and replace `{your API Key}` with your `own API key` in the index.js file.
+1. First go to https://openweathermap.org/api and create an account this will generate your personal api key for openweather copy the API key generated and replace `{your API Key}` with your `own API key` in the index.js file.
 2. select the folder in the command line using cd "`folder location`"
 3. run the command `npm i` to install all the dependencies
 4. use `node` or `nodemon index.js` to run the server